A Guide

 breakfast and friendly service, will make your stay with us a truly memorable

-are set high on the northern slopes of the magnificent Franschhoek Mountains
+on the northern slopes of the magnificent Franschhoek Mountains in a beautiful

-in a beautiful garden that extends upwards into the Cape's unique Fynbos.
+garden that extends upwards into the Cape's unique Fynbos.
+Overlooking

-Overlooking a trout-filled lake and Franschhoek's charming village below,
+a trout-filled lake and Franschhoek's charming village below, it is the

-it is the ideal setting for a relaxing weekend of leisure.
-For those who
+ideal setting for a relaxing weekend of leisure.
+For those who wish to

-wish to escape city life and experience the sheer joy of silence and beauty.
+escape city life and experience the sheer joy of silence, beauty and unassuming

 Plumwood